-In addition to our four-year paleontology program, which includes participating in independent research, there are lots of volunteer opportunities for students, including cleaning fossils in the preparation lab, laser scanning a dinosaur bone in the research lab, and maintaining the skulls and skeletons on exhibit.
-And, of course, you are welcome to join the museum’s annual summer Peccary Trip, which brings students and museum staff to wilderness areas in Montana, Utah, and California on a three-week search for fossils.
+In addition to our four-year paleontology program, which includes participating in independent research, there are lots of volunteer opportunities for students, including cleaning fossils in the preparation lab, laser scanning dinosaur bones in the research lab and maintaining the skeletons on exhibit.
+And, of course, you are welcome to join the museum’s annual summer Peccary Trip, which brings students and museum staff to wilderness areas in Montana, Utah and California for a three-week search for fossils.

-General hours of operations for the Alf Museum are 8 am – 4 pm Monday – Friday, 10 – 4 on Saturday, and closed Sunday.
+General hours of operations for the Alf Museum are from 8 a.m. to 4 p.m.
+Monday through Friday, 10 a.m. to 4 p.m.
+Saturday, and closed Sunday.

 **The Alf Museum is currently closed to visitors as a result of COVID-19.

 The Raymond M. Alf Museum of Paleontology, located on the campus of The Webb Schools, is the only nationally accredited museum in the USA on a high school campus.
-Also, the Alf Museum provides a unique research program for Webb students where they study fossils they find on collecting trips and publish the results of their research in collaboration with museum staff, a unique program for secondary school students only offered at Webb.
+Also, the Alf Museum provides a unique research program for Webb students where they study fossils they find on collecting trips and publish the results of their research in collaboration with museum staff.